-Laughter is a great human connector.
-When we laugh with someone we experience what they are feeling and this creates a connection.
-The shortest distance between two people is said to be a smile and laughing is a smile with the volume turned up.
+When we laugh with someone, we experience what they are feeling and this creates a connection.
+The shortest distance between two people is said to be a smile - and laughing is a smile with the volume turned up.
 When we laugh with someone we are completely connected, feeling what they are feeling and sharing a positive emotional experience.

 Rediscovering how to bring more laughter into your communication strategy can have an amazingly positive impact on you and those you interact with.
 People like being with others who make them feel good (just as we did when we were babies) and as we all have mirror neurons, we mirror what we see in others.
 When you laugh and smile more, you will notice others laughing and smiling more too!

 "Be the change you want to see in the world." - Mahatma Gandhi.

 - We are more tolerant of people we laugh with.